 Expect a few differences when you drive around Bosnia and Herzegovina.
 There are less than 40km of four-lane highways in the entire region.
 The remaining roads aren't in the best condition, becoming being very narrow and winding in places, without guardrails.

 It's rare to find guardrails on roadsides, which means no reflectors, throw in some fog, especially during the early morning and at night, and you have very limited visibility.
-Plus, it's rare to find street lights outside of the major city centres.
+Plus, it's rare to find street lights outside of the major city centers.

 Taking all these warnings into consideration, driving at night isn't recommended.